CMB from a Gauss-Bonnet-induced de Sitter fixed point

-}where $M_{\rm P}\equiv 1/\sqrt{8\pi G}=2.44\times 10^{18}$ GeV is the reduced Planck mass, $V(\varphi)$ is the scalar potential and $\xi(\varphi)$ is the coupling function.
-When the scalar field $\varphi$ is stabilized at $V(\varphi)=0$, Eq.~\eqref{eqn:action} becomes the Einstein-Hilbert action as the last term is topological for constant $\xi(\varphi)$.
-Based on the action \eqref{eqn:action}, various cosmological models have been studied by many authors, with different assumptions on the potential $V(\varphi)$ and the coupling function $\xi(\varphi)$.
-For example, enhancement of leptogenesis was observed in Ref. \cite{Kawai:2017kqt}.
-As our interest is in fixed points of the cosmological solutions and possible phenomenological interpretation of them, we leave the coupling function $\xi(\varphi)$ arbitrary, although we make simplifying assumptions on the potential $V(\varphi)$ in order to make our analysis concrete.
-Ideally, the potential $V(\varphi)$ and the coupling $\xi(\varphi)$ are expected to be determined by some underlying theoretical model such as string theory with a particular compactification scenario.
+In this paper, our interest is in the fixed points of the cosmological solutions and possible phenomenological interpretation of them.
+Unlike other studies, we leave the coupling function $\xi(\varphi)$ arbitrary, although we make simplifying assumptions on the potential $V(\varphi)$ in order to make our analysis concrete.
+Ideally, the potential $V(\varphi)$ and the coupling $\xi(\varphi)$ are expected to be determined by some underlying theoretical model, such as string theory with a particular compactification scenario.
 Our approach in this paper, in contrast, is phenomenological; we consider the coupling function $\xi(\varphi)$ to be constrained by cosmological data.

-In the next section we analyze the cosmological model as a dynamical system.
-Possible fixed points are classified and their properties are examined.
+In the next section, we analyze the cosmological model as a dynamical system.
+Possible fixed points are classified, and their properties are examined.
 Among the fixed points, de Sitter-like points are of phenomenological interest.
-In Sec.~\ref{sec:USR} we study the behavior of cosmological solutions near a de Sitter-like fixed point.
+In Sec.~\ref{sec:USR}, we study the behavior of cosmological solutions near a de Sitter-like fixed point.
 Cosmological perturbation theory near the de Sitter-like fixed point is formulated in Sec.~\ref{sec:pert}.
 Constraints on the model parameters by cosmological data are discussed in Sec.~\ref{sec:constraints}.
 We conclude this paper with comments in Sec.~\ref{sec:concl}.
-Two appendices collect technicalities.
+Two appendixes collect technicalities.